felixcatto/dragonfire/README.md

 ### Cons

 * 3x harder frontend, because of need to duplicate database logic.
 On server side ORM do this work, but on client side we need to code it by hand :cold_sweat:.
-Fat app.js, fat views
+Fat app.js, fat views.
+Checkout [this branch](https://github.com/felixcatto/dragonfire/tree/effector).
+But SWR mitigates complexity from 3x -> 1.33x, which is huge relief :innocent:.
+Yes, we still need to write 5-10 lines of code in each view, but all this db duplication logic is gone and we get a free cache when moving from page to page.

 ### Commands